-Cyber Insurance professionals will often need to assess the policy-readiness of their clients by examining their current cyber hygiene management.
+Cyber Insurance professionals will often need to assess the policy-readiness of their clients by examining their current cyber hygiene management according to a set of minimum requirements.
 The Cyber Insurance Academy has interviewed our community members, comprising industry experts at some of the leading cyber insurance companies around the globe, to get their insights on the top best practices that will secure a place in the insurers’ good books.

 Zero-Trust Models and Minimum Requirements